 - HARQ-ACK resource offset – 0 or 2 bits as defined in clause 10.1 of [3] (this field is 0 bits if Information for SC-MCCH change notification is present).
-If downlinkHARQ-FeedbackDisabled-DCI is configured, or if downlinkHARQ-FeedbackDisabled-Bitmap and downlinkHARQ-FeedbackDisabled-DCI are configured, and the value is ‘3’, it functions as a HARQ feedback disabled indicator as defined in clause 7.3 of [3].
+If downlinkHARQ-FeedbackDisabledDCI is configured, or if downlinkHARQ-FeedbackDisabledBitmap and downlinkHARQ-FeedbackDisabledDCI are configured, and the value is ‘3’, it functions as a HARQ feedback disabled indicator as defined in clause 7.3 of [3].